No-Panic Guide to Head Lice Treatment

 It’s easy to get upset if you discover that your child has head lice.
 The thought of tiny parasites in your child’s hair can lead to panic and rushed decisions.
 Would you be less stressed if you knew that head lice aren’t known to transmit diseases, and itching is the only major health issue they cause?

-Johns Hopkins pediatric dermatologist Bernard Cohen, M.D., offers tips for parents on how to get rid of head lice the right way.
+Parents can follow these tips for on how to get rid of head lice the right way.
 Let’s start with some head lice facts:

 - Head lice are common in children between the ages of 3 and 11 years old.